All Episodes

 So we don't have a camera.

-The camera's down, but you got to trust me that Surge is here.
+The camera's down, but you have to trust me that Surge is here.

 Let's get into the first story from the New York Times.

-Trump's show of force begins to take shape as guard troops deploy in DC.
+Trump's show of force begins taking shape as guard troops deploy in DC.

-National Guard troops began to deploy in Washington on Tuesday evening as President Trump's plan to use the federal government to crack down on crime in the city started taking shape.
+National Guard troops began to deploy in Washington on Tuesday evening as President Trump's plan to use the federal government to crack down on crime in the city began taking shape.

-An Army official said the troops were continuing to gather at the DC Armory and were expected to deploy around national monuments and near a U.S. U.S. Park Police facility in the Anacostia neighborhood of southeast DC.
+An army official said the troops were continuing to gather at the DC Armory and were expected to deploy around national monuments and near a US park police facility in the Anacostia neighborhood of Southeast DC.

 Like, what are we doing here?